martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-filters.md

 description: How to create custom template filters.
 ---

-Marten has built-in support for a number of common [template filters](../reference/filters), but the framework also allows you to write your own template filters that you can leverage as part of your project's templates.
+Marten has built-in support for common [template filters](../reference/filters), but the framework also allows you to write your own template filters that you can leverage as part of your project's templates.

 ## Defining a template filter